Key Accomplishments Marching Towards the Future

 • Helped create the Disaster Alliance to get disaster relief aid out into the community.
 Managed through local nonprofits, the Disaster Alliance will be able to quickly stand up recovery funds that can raise money to offer grants for emergency financial aid, home repairs and other resources to support families recovering from disasters in Harris County.
 After Hurricane Beryl, the Disaster Alliance helped raise $5.2 million from nonprofits, businesses and private donors for the community.

-• Improving fairness by removing politics and financial influence from decision making on flood control projects.
+• Improved fairness by removing politics and financial influence from decision making on flood control projects.
 The County Judge’s office implemented a “worst first” model to inform which flood control bond projects to prioritize.
 While all bond projects will be completed, the County has begun using the Social Vulnerability Index developed by the Centers for Disease Control and Prevention to allow the county to prioritize areas that are particularly prone to disasters and economic loss.

 • Provided critical relief during COVID-19: